microsoft/vscode-react-native/README.md

 * Open your React Native project root folder in VS Code.
   * Hint: you should create a `.babelrc` with `sourceMaps: true` and `"presets": [ "react-native" ]` for better source-mapping support. (**required if you want TypeScript support**)

+Please notice that the extension uses `.vscode/.react` directory at the project root to store intermediate files required for debugging.
+Though these files are usually get removed after debug session ends you still might want to add this directory to your `.gitignore`

 ### Create a `.babelrc` file for ReactNative Packager transformer
   Create a `.babelrc` file in your React Native project root, the content of `.babelrc` at least with `sourceMaps = true`. for example: